Schmidt-DevOps/Seafile-PHP-SDK/README.md

 - ~~Seafile Server 5.1.3 for generic Linux/Debian Wheezy~~
 - ~~Seafile Server 5.1.4 for generic Linux/Ubuntu Xenial~~
 - ~~Seafile Server 6.0.3 for generic Linux/Ubuntu Xenial~~
-- Seafile Server 6.0.7 for generic Linux/Ubuntu Xenial
+- Seafile Server 6.2.x for generic Linux/Ubuntu Xenial
 - If you require a backport for an older Seafile server version [contact me](rene+_gth@sdo.sh) for a quote!

 ## Contributing

 Please note that this package still is in its infancy.
-Only a small part of the API has been implemented so far.
+Only a part of the API has been implemented so far.

 **Pull requests are welcome**.
 Please adhere to some very basic and simple principles: